louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics- Copie.md

 <br>
 <br>
-In this post, we will build a scatterplot tool for text.
+In this post, we will build a scatter plot tool for text.
 For this, we'll collect the data from the publicly available Kurier.at dataset in BigQuery.
 Kurier.at is an Austrian newsite.

 We will upload a sample of Google Analytics data from this news site, This sample contains page tracking events.